ouaibe/dreo-cloudcutter/README.md

 Looks like we're lucky.

-Also, the IV is right there (`01 23 45 67 89 AB CD EF`), and the coeffs are right before the second match here in case we need them `78 56 34 12 AA 55 AA 2F DD 63 EE 3A 00 AA EE 4F`.
+Also, the IV is right there (`01 23 45 67 89 AB CD EF`), and the coeffs are right before the second match here in case we need them `12 34 56 78    2F AA 55 AA    3A EE 63 DD    4F EE AA 00`.

  <img alt="coeffs" src="./images/coeffs.png" width="150" style="  display: block;margin-left: auto;margin-right: auto;width: 50%;">